There is a housing crisis for Scandinavian and Slavic peoples in this

 and needs this contract.
 He asks Shawn to stay out, because this is going to be

 Hey, here we go.
-Carlito Carribbean Cool is
+Carlito Carribbean Cool

-being interviewed by Maria.
+.
 This should be good.
 Carlito says there are going to

 be three qualifying matches for the Money in the Bank match at Wrestlemania